 Overview

-While they can sometimes operate independently, in most cases it is essential that these Triggers and Actions are able to communicate among themselves.
+While they can sometimes operate independently, in most cases it is essential that these Triggers and Actions are able to communicate with each other.
 The dynamic values of Variable Wizard are the way Triggers and Actions pass data to each other within a Task.

-• File & Folder Watcher is configured to monitor the C:\PDF\ folder for new PDF files.
+- File & Folder Watcher is configured to monitor the

-• Send Email Action that sends email with the detected PDF file as attachment.
+files. - The Send Email Action sends an email with the detected PDF file as an attachment.

 Dynamic values explained…

 How can the Send Email Action know which file to attach?
-If it operates independently, there really is no way.
+If it operates independently, it would not be possible.
 The good news is, it does not have to operate independently.
-The Action can always ask the preceding File & Folder Watcher which file was just detected to add particularly that file, not some other one.
+The Action can always ask the preceding File & Folder Watcher which file was just detected to add that specific file, not some other one.

 This is where the dynamic values of Variable Wizard come in.
-Let us see how can an Actions ask something from a preceding Triggers.
+Let us see how an Action can ask something from a preceding Trigger.

 Dynamic values…